Universal Counterdiabatic Driving: Summary Outlook

 Interestingly, the results of this work show that one can search for optimal annealing paths amenable to local CD driving by minimizing high-frequency tails of the spectral function and hence minimizing high-frequency noise and dissipation.
 These paths should be most suitable for fast adiabatic state preparation.
-This finding suggests existence of some fundamental connections between short- and long-time response of interacting systems and needs further exploration.
+This finding suggests {\sm the} existence of some fundamental connections between short- and long-time response of interacting systems and needs further exploration.
 Lastly, this method might be fruitfully applied to practical quantum annealing where the problem Hamiltonian, or a model for the disorder/noise, is not exactly known.

-\textit{Note:} In the latter stages of this project, the authors became aware of another work in progress [\onlinecite{Sels_2025}] which arrives at similar results via different means.
+\textit{Note:} In the latter stages of this project, the authors became aware of another work in progress [\onlinecite{finžgar2025counterdiabaticdrivingperformanceguarantees}] which arrives at similar results via different means.
 These works have been submitted simultaneously.